HelsinkiUniCollab/WeatherBasedRecommender/docs/pouta.md

 `sudo docker ps`

 If the app has stopped running, you can start it manually.
 These containers should be always running:
-*ubuntu-wbased-back-1*, u*buntu-wbased-front-1* and *ubuntu-watchtower-1*.
+*ubuntu-nginx-1*, *ubuntu-wbased-back-1*, *ubuntu-wbased-front-1* and *ubuntu-watchtower-1*.

-To start all these containers manually run command:
+If the site is not responding, first make sure that all containers are shut down and the start all the containers by running these two commands:

+`sudo docker compose down`

 `sudo docker compose up -d`

+To get a list of all containers, run:

+`sudo docker container ls -a`

+You can remove unused containers with:

+`sudo docker container prune`

 ## Current Pouta Docker configurations